awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 The basic building block of Amazon RDS is the DB instance\.
 This is the environment in which you run your MySQL databases\.

-In this example, you create a DB instance running the MySQL database engine called *mysql\-instance1*, with a *db\.m1\.small* DB instance class, 20 GB of storage, and automated backups enabled with a retention period of one day\.
+In this example, you create a DB instance running the MySQL database engine called *mysql\-instance1*, with a *db\.m1\.small* DB instance class, 20 GiB of storage, and automated backups enabled with a retention period of one day\.

 **To create a MySQL DB instance**